 After an entry for the vendor has been created, continue to work in the Security | API Security page.
 First, select the vendor created.
 You will see Product Information listed for that vendor as shown below.

 The OneRoster URL can be changed by accessing School Options at the District level.

-The OneRoster check box must be checked to enable the vendor to access the OneRoster API.
+Select Change on the API Security form then ensure the OneRoster check box is checked to enable the vendor to access the OneRoster API.
 After checking the box, click the Update button.

 Make note of the Consumer ID and Consumer Secret Key that display.
 The core security of the OneRoster API is different from that of the regular Aeries API.
 For OneRoster, the vendor will NOT use the Aeries Certificate, but will use the Consumer ID and Secret Key instead.

 You will need to provide the 3rd party vendor with three pieces of information:

 - Aeries URL: This is the base URL for your Aeries Web application.
 The website needs to be publicly accessible from outside your local network, it MUST be secured with a digital certificate (HTTPS), and the server MUST support TLS 1.2.
 If you are uncertain of the base URL, simply browse to your Aeries login page, then copy everything before the last slash (“/”) in the browser’s address bar.